 This blog was updated on the 3rd September 2021 to reflect the government decision to defer the end date for Right to Work Checks adjustments to the 5th April 2022.

 In March 2020 the government introduced adjustments to Right to Work Checks due to Covid-19.

-However, these adjustments will be coming to an end on 20th June 2021.
+However, these adjustments will come to an end on 5th April 2022.
 In this blog we explain the changes.

 Since 30 March 2020, there have been temporary adjustments to the right to work checking process.
 The adjustments enable employers to carry out Right to Work Checks over video calls, and applicants to send scans or photos of documents instead of sending originals.

 These temporary adjustments are ending.
 From 6th April 2022, employers will need to check the applicant’s original documents.

 This means you must be in possession of the original documents while doing the document check.
 You can no longer accept a scan or photo, as this won’t provide you with a defence against a civil penalty.

 Alternatively, you have the option, where applicable, to check the applicant’s right to work online.